disha1997/Applied-Machine-Learning/README.md

 # Applied-machine-learning-Lab
-As part of MSIS [Masters in Artificial Intelligence], I have done and uploaded all the assignments here up-to-date
+As part of Manipal School of Information Sciences,MAHE [Masters in Artificial Intelligence], I have done and uploaded all the assignments here up-to-date